Scholarship & Loan Opportunities

 Military and Veteran funding options

-Rotary Local Scholarships
+Local Rotary Scholarships

 Maximum Award: Varies between Rotary Clubs.

-How to Apply: Research your local Rotary Club and any Scholarship opportunities available through their website.
-Look at Rotary club locations and more information here Scholarships | Rotary International
+How to Apply: Research your local Rotary Club and any Scholarship opportunities available through their website: https://www.rotary.org/en/our-programs/scholarships.

-P.E.O International Peace Scholarship
+P.E.O International Peace Scholarship (IPS)

 How to Apply: The scholarship is based upon demonstrated need; however, the award is not intended to cover all academic or personal expenses.
 At the time of application, the applicant is required to indicate additional financial resources adequate to meet her estimated expenses.
-Examples of additional resources are personal and family funds, tuition waivers, work scholarships, teaching assistantships, study grants and other scholarships.
-Request more information about the scholarship at About the P.E.O.
-International Peace Scholarship (IPS) | P.E.O.
-International (peointernational.org)
+Examples of additional resources are personal and family funds, tuition waivers, work scholarships, teaching assistantships, study grants, and other scholarships.

 Davis-Putter Scholarship Fund

 Deadline: Applications are due by April 1st of each year.
+No late applications are accepted.

 The Donald M. Payne International Development Fellowship Program

 About: The USAID Donald M. Payne International Development Graduate Fellowship Program seeks to attract outstanding individuals who are interested in pursuing careers in the Foreign Service of the U.S. Agency for International Development (USAID).
-If you want to work on the front lines of some of the most pressing global challenges of our times — poverty, hunger, injustice, disease, environmental degradation, climate change, conflict and violent extremism – the Foreign Service of the U.S. Agency for International Development provides an opportunity to advance U.S. foreign policy interests and reflect the American people’s compassion and support of human dignity.
+If you want to work on the front lines of some of the most pressing global challenges of our times — injustice, climate change, health, conflict, and poverty – foreign policy interests and reflect the American people’s compassion and support of human dignity.
+The Payne Fellowship, which provides up to $104,000 in benefits over two years for graduate school, internships, and professional development activities, is a unique pathway to the USAID Foreign Service.

-Public Service Loan Forgiveness
+Public Service Loan Forgiveness (PSLF)